nearform/orion/packages/gatsby-theme-acme/README.md

 ## Usage

 Add this theme as a dependency to the package you want to use it in.
-Specifying the desired version number ensures yarn looks for the dependency locally rather than from the npm registry.
+Specifying the desired version number ensures yarn looks for the dependency locally rather than from the registry.

 ```
 yarn add gatsby-theme-acme@<version-number>
 ```

-Add the theme to your `gatsby-config.js`.
+Add the theme to your `gatsby-config.js` file.

 ```
 module.exports = {